0xweb-org/hardhat/readme.md

 - `npx hardhat compile --artifacts /dist` - set custom folder for artifacts (ABI JSONs and TS contracts)
 - `npx hardhat compile --watch` - Compile the sources and waits to recompile on changes
 - `npx hardhat compile --tsgen false` - Do not generate the TS classes
+- `npx hardhat compile --package path/to/package/folder` - You can split your project into packages, and with the command compile the contracts in a package, the sources will be searched in that directory, and the artifacts output will be written to that directory

 ----